15 Great Books on Indonesia

 “To Charles Darwin, author of “The Origin of Species,” I dedicate this book, not only as a token of personal esteem and friendship but also to express my deep admiration for his genius and his works.”

-The Malay Archipelago is the perfect book about Indonesia for those who love reading both about someone’s travel and someone’s scientific discovery.
+The Malay Archipelago is the perfect book about Indonesia for those who love reading about both travel and scientific discoveries.
 Written by Alfred Russel Wallace, The Malay Archipelago is the recounting of his travels over several years around what is now Indonesia and Malaysia and his theory of the natural history of the archipelago.

 Born in the nineteenth century.
 Alfred Russel Wallace was a naturalist, explorer, traveler, socialist, etc. etc. etc. who independently came up with the theory of evolution based on natural selection at about the same time Charles Darwin did.
-Unfortunately, most people remember Darwin as the guy who came up with the idea.
+Unfortunately, most people remember Darwin as the guy who thought of the idea.

 I did a bit more research on this discovery and found that Darwin’s diaries prove that he had come up with the idea before Wallace.
 But he didn’t make them public until after he received a letter from Wallace where he tells Darwin about his theory of natural selection.